“EDUCATION IS THE KEY TO SUCCESS” ~SOLOMON ORTIZ.

 - Provide tax credits to employers who help employees pay off education debt.

-The average salary of a teacher is $60,000 for the year 2017 – 2018.
-A starting salary for a teacher in the US is below $40,000.
+The average starting salary for a teacher in the US is below $40,000.
 According to the Economic Policy Institute report, teachers are paid 21.4% less than similarly educated and experienced professionals.
-Why in the wealthiest country are our teachers underpaid?
-We have a teacher shortage throughout the US.
-If we don’t address the issue and start paying our teachers a higher wage, our kids will not receive a quality education that is needed to succeed.
+If we don’t address underfunding and lack of resources for our teachers, our kids will not receive a quality education that is needed to succeed.

 When elected I will:

-- Work with my colleagues to create a stipend that will be paid through the Department of Education $1,500 per month for every teacher.
-The wage will help boost teacher’s salaries while states will continue to pay their average salary.
+- Work with my colleagues to create a stipend that will be paid through the Department of Education $1,200 per month for every teacher.
+The wage will help boost teacher’s salaries while states will continue to pay teachers base pay.

 - Reform the Teacher Forgiveness Program.
 The Teacher Forgiveness Program is unattainable and ineffective.
 Currently, to become eligible, you must not have an outstanding balance on Direct Loans or Federal Family Education Loans.
 You must be employed full time and complete five consecutive academic years.
 Loans must be made before the end of the fifth academic year of qualifying teaching service.
 My plan will modify the existing program by:

-- After one year of teacher service the Department of Education will pay up to $7,000 per year of the teacher’s federal student loans.
+- After one year of teaching, the Department of Education will pay up to $5,000 per year of the teacher’s federal student loans.

 Student loan debt in America is over $1 Trillion.
 Students are drowning in debt from their student loans as the cost of tuition has increased over the years.
 Kim proposes: